 To set a price cap for Dublin Airport for the next regulatory period 2020-2024, which emulates as closely as possible a competitive outcome, in order to protect the interests of current and prospective users.
 Extensive consultation in 2018 and 2019 will inform this price cap.
 Prior to this, we will develop policy which is in accordance with best regulatory practice and which allows us to achieve our statutory objectives.
-Competitive airport charges benefit passengers directly, through reduced fares and indirectly, through a larger number of routes becoming profitable for airlines, especially for low cost and short haul routes.
-For instance, as noted in our submission to the consultation of the Department of Transport, Tourism and Sport, airport charges for a low cost airline such as Ryanair were 13% of its costs for the financial year ended 31 March 2016.
+As part of this preparation we will engage with stakeholders on the charging principles proposed by the National Civil Aviation Development Forum to determine to extent to which they are to be accommodated under existing legislation.
+It is worth noting that the current regulatory framework does not preclude Dublin Airport from entering into bilateral agreements.